A Dangerous Life: Plot

 Behind these events, Defense Minister Juan Ponce Enrile and a group of disgruntled soldiers plot Marcos' overthrow in a coup d'état while liaising with Cory and other dissident minds, while Gens.
 Ver and Olivas are tried and acquitted for their role in the Aquino assassination.
 In 1985, Marcos agrees to a snap election scheduled for February 7 the following year.
 An initially reluctant Cory agrees to challenge Marcos, with the resulting campaign being marred in violence.
 Gen. Olivas secretly warns Ben of a top-secret plan to eliminate dissidents, including Ben, after the election.

 On Election Day, goons harass Tony and Ramon, while the fraudulent result in favor of Marcos leads to more upheavals with the Aquino camp calling for civil disobedience.
-On February 22, Enrile learns that his plot against Marcos has been discovered.
+On 22 February, Enrile learns that his plot against Marcos has been discovered.
 With Deputy Armed Forces of the Philippines Chief of Staff General Fidel Ramos and other dissident soldiers, they barricade themselves in Camp Aguinaldo.
-Desperate, they call Cory Aquino and Manila Archbishop Jaime Cardinal Sin for support.
+Desperate, they call Cory Aquino and Manila Archbishop Cardinal Jaime Sin for support.
 The latter obliges by calling on the faithful to defend the dissidents on EDSA.
 The next three days see the unfolding of the People Power Revolution, and after attempts by the Marcoses to take back control, they finally realize their defeat and flee into exile with American help.
-With the Marcoses gone, the people seize control of Malacanang and Aquino assumes full control as President.
+With the Marcoses gone, the people seize control of Malacañang and Aquino assumes full control as President.
 As celebrations erupt, Tony reconciles with his estranged journalist wife Angie.